 Following that, you should start creating your own licks.

-The harmonic minor scale may be a bit harder to play on the guitar than the natural minor scale because of the stretch between the 6th and the 7th degree of the scale.
+The harmonic minor scale may be a bit harder to play on the guitar than the natural minor scale because of the stretch between the 6th and 7th degrees of the scale.

 Some guitar players use the CAGED system of learning scales to avoid this stretch.

-I find the CAGED system very inefficient as a learning tool since you don’t have the same amount of notes on every string.
+I find the CAGED system very inefficient as a learning tool since you don’t have the same number of notes on every string.